Electric Boogaloo: The Wild, Untold Story of Cannon Films: Production

 The film was partly funded by Brett Ratner's RatPac-Dune Entertainment.
 Other investors included the Melbourne International Film Festival’s Premiere Fund, Film Victoria, and Screen Queensland.

 Release

 Electric Boogaloo had its world premiere in August 2014 at the Melbourne International Film Festival, and was shown in October 2014 at the BFI London Film Festival.

 Critical reception

-The film received critical acclaim. review aggregation website Rotten Tomatoes gives the film has a 95% approval rating, based on reviews from 37 critics, with an average rating of 7.4/10.
+The film received critical acclaim.
+The review aggregation website Rotten Tomatoes gives the film a 92% approval rating, based on reviews from 49 critics, with an average rating of 7.4/10.
 The site's consensus states: "Electric Boogaloo: The Wild, Untold Story of Cannon Films pays tribute to the titular studio with an affectionate look back that's arguably more entertaining than much of Cannon's own B-movie product."

 Home media

 The film was released on Blu-ray by Ascot Elite Home Entertainment in 2015.